Last Update: 11/29/21

 Although the only problem we usually have at a restaurant is the service or the food, slips and falls, with sometimes devastating injuries, do occur in restaurants with some degree of regularity.

-Often water, grease, drinks, food, and napkins find their way on to a floor.
+Often water, grease, drinks, food, and napkins find their way onto a floor.
 An unsuspected patron, leaving his or her table to go to the restroom or to leave the restaurant, may slip and sustain a serious injury with life-long consequences.
+Other common restaurant falls occur on outdoor sidewalks, in parking lots because of wheel stops, ramps and other dangerous conditions.

 However, injured restaurant customers are not automatically entitled to obtain compensation from the operator of the restaurant solely on account of slipping and falling as a result of some substance or item on the restaurant floor.